ecix/birdseye-static/README.md

 # Prebuilt Birdseye Frontend Distribution

-In case you don't want to built the frontend yourself, you can find the prebuilt UI here.
+In case you don't want to build the frontend yourself, e.g. you don't want to install npm, gulp and tons of JS dependencies, you can find the prebuilt UI here.